 Le Tableau (The Painting) Review: The Colored Meaning of Life

 Imagine a Platonic state gone wild.
-Its three classes, Toupins the completed characters of a chateau painting rules the other two classes, the Parfinis (the incompletely drawn characters), and the Reufs/Sketches who like like skeletons.
+It's three classes, Toupins, the completed characters of a chateau painting, rule the other two classes, the Parfinis (the incompletely drawn characters), and the Reufs/Sketches, who are like skeletons.

 Parfinis and Reufs are only good for secondary jobs, and Reufs have been reduced to semi-slave status.
-Yet love between Ramo, a Toupin, and Claire, a Modigliani-faced Parfinis seems to make things forward.
+Yet love between Ramo, a Toupin, and Claire, a Modigliani-faced Parfinis, seems to make things move forward.

-It is not usual for a film so visually rich and beautiful, almost a fauvist picture in motion, to undermine all its pretty qualities by its subversive message.
+It is not usual for a film so visually rich and beautiful, almost a Fauvist picture in motion, to undermine all its pretty qualities with its subversive message.
 The most prettily drawn characters, the Toupins, are also the most hateful.
-A carnival in Venice (a central locus of action) is also a place for grave danger -even though the death character chasing the heroes unfairly reminds of Roeg's Don't Look Now (1971).
-The incredibly pretty natural environment surrounds, engrosses and almost suffocates the characters.
+A carnival in Venice (a central locus of action) is also a place for grave danger, even though the death character chasing the heroes unfairly reminds one of Roeg's Don't Look Now (1971).
+The incredibly pretty natural environment surrounds, engrosses, and almost suffocates the characters.

-Yet the human spirit leaves on.
-A dangerous forest adventure becomes no more than a human prejudice, and the Venice incident (coupled with an engrossing, but not overposing orchestral soundtrack by Pascal le Pennec) safely leads to the final battle and confrontation with the Toupins -and the film's happy ending.
+Yet the human spirit goes on.
+A dangerous forest adventure becomes no more than a human prejudice, and the Venice incident (coupled with an engrossing, but not overpowering orchestral soundtrack by Pascal le Pennec) safely leads to the final battle and confrontation with the Toupins -and the film's happy ending.

-However, Le tableau is not only a kids' film, and does not only celebrate love above class struggle.
+However, Le tableau is not only a kids' film, but also celebrates love above class struggle.
 What makes the film exquisite is the relation between the artist and his/her artifacts.
-There are many films that contemplate what will happen if the art objects become alive; however, the need to find the artist recalls the need of a God-creator, and the quest for both human independence and happiness.
+There are many films that contemplate what will happen if the art objects become alive; however, the need to find the artist recalls the need for a God-creator, and the quest for both human independence and happiness.

 Le tableau is a visual feast, yet it uses its exquisite aesthetic to contemplate about its own nature and the need to ask -not acquiesce in beauty itself.